This post may contain affiliate links. Please read our full Disclosure Policy.

 Style With Vintage Pieces

-Mixing natural wood elements with touches of white decor is a beautiful style combination and one I do in my home all year long.
-This can be achieved using wooden antiques like this French grape pickers trug, soft linens for texture and pretty dishes.
+Mixing natural wood elements with touches of white decor is a beautiful style combination that I do in my home all year.
+This can be achieved using wooden antiques like this French grape picker trug, soft linens for texture, and pretty dishes.
 I love to display French ironstone this time of year or use vintage clear glass jars as simple winter decorations.
 Be sure to read more on how to decorate with antiques in your home.

 Decorate With Candles

 Nothing says cozy like candles!
 Simple white candles are a great idea and are one of the best ways to decorate in the long winter months.
-Single candle sticks lined up down your table or even two candle sticks that are connected by the wick can be hung over hooks.
-Even try filling a simple bucket or vase with a hand full of simple candles that have been burned down to various lengths can also look beautiful displayed for winter decorating.
+Single candle sticks lined up down your table, or even two candle sticks that are connected by the wick can be hung over hooks.
+Even try filling a simple bucket or vase with a handful of simple candles that have been burned down to various lengths can also look beautiful displayed for winter decorating.